 mcw logo

-The purpose of this roundtable series is to tap the expertise of the private sector to develop a framework to deploy micro-cargo in the Financial District.
+The purpose of this roundtable series is to tap the expertise of the private sector to develop a framework to deploy micro-cargo as part of a network of Urban Hubs in the Financial District (FiDi).
+Visit the Urban Hub page.

 4 roundtables

-11.15.23 @ noon.
-This last roundtable is about creating an action plan to enable expansion of the use of micro cargo over trucks.
-Special guests will be Stephanie La Raja, former head of marketing at Citibike, and Sam Starr, founder of the North American Cargo Bike Conference (in Vancouver).
+11.15.23 @ noon (completed).
+This last roundtable in this series focuses on creating an action plan for expanding micro cargo use over trucks.
+Special guests include Stephanie La Raja, former head of marketing at Citibike, and Sam Starr, founder of the North American Cargo Bike Conference (in Vancouver).

-Invent.City Snapshot (5 min): Pushing back against the climate crisis, transforming FiDi into a carbon net-zero living lab and a global innovation hub.
-Will include a very fast presentation.
-Key considerations:
+Invent.City Snapshot (5 min) — Addressing the climate crisis by transforming FiDi into a carbon-zero living lab and global innovation hub, featuring a quick presentation.
+Key considerations include:

 • Carbon net zero: ~$12 trillion economy.